Social distancing, self-isolation and shielding

 There's specific information for how to provide care and support to someone who lives in a different household.

 If the person you look after has been classed as clinically extremely vulnerable, the Government has advised they need to shield.
-This previously meant not leaving the house at all, but from the 1st June people who are shielding are able to leave the house to go outside into open spaces with a member of their household.
+This previously meant not leaving the house at all, but from 6 July people who are shielding are able to leave the house to go outside into open spaces with up to 5 people from different households, while while maintaining strict social distancing measures.

-As a carer who isn't shielding you can visit supermarkets and meet people outside of your household in outdoor spaces, in line with Government guidance.
-If you do choose to do this, make sure you take hygiene precautions, including washing your hands regularly with soap and warm water for at least 20 seconds, and staying two metres away from anyone outside of your household.
+As a carer who isn't shielding you can visit supermarkets and meet people in indoor and outdoor spaces, in line with Government guidance.
+If you do choose to do this, make sure you take hygiene precautions, including washing your hands regularly with soap and warm water for at least 20 seconds, and staying two metres away from anyone outside of your household or support bubble.

 If you need help getting food and other essentials, speak to friends, family members or voluntary organisations about how they can help you and the person you care for.